 Internet and Other Information Collected and How it is Used

-Through our web server software we automatically collect and store the following information about an individual's visit on the Internet:
+Through our Publicly Accessible Website, we automatically collect and store the following information about an individual's visit on the Internet:

-- The Protocol Address and domain address used but not the e-mail address.
-The Internet Protocol Address is a numerical identifier assigned either to the individual's Internet service provider or directly to his or her computer;
+1. The Internet Protocol Address and domain address used but not the e-mail address.
+The Internet Protocol Address is a numerical identifier assigned either to the individual's Internet service provider or directly to their computer;

-The information we collect on the Internet is used to improve the content of our web services and to help us understand how people are using our services.
-Our web site logs are not personally identifiable and we make no attempt to link them with the individuals who browse our website.
+The information we collect from our websites is used to improve the quality of our services.
+Our website logs do not contain personally identifiable information (PII) and we make no attempts to associate them with individuals who visit our websites.

 Information Related to the Department's Administration/Personnel Records